 Sana is a Registered Psychiatric Nurse, and enjoys working in the field of mental health.

-At the July 28 gathering of Surrey Muse, Lozan will be our BookSigning Author, and she’ll present from her new book ‘I’m No Hero’.
-More information about the event is here:
+At the July 28 gathering of Surrey Muse, Sana will be our Host.
+More on the event is here:

 the unceded territories of the Musqueam, Squamish and

 Tsleil-Waututh First Nations.